 By Air

-• Direct flights connect Kathmandu and Lhasa, taking about 1.5 hours.
+- Direct flights operate between Kathmandu and Lhasa, with a flight time of approximately 1.5 hours.

 By Land

-• The Kerung (Gyirong) border is currently the only open crossing for international tourists.
+- The Kerung (Gyirong) border is currently the only open overland crossing for international tourists traveling between Nepal and Tibet.

-• Overland travel requires permits and arrangements through a licensed tour operator.
+- Overland travel requires special permits and must be arranged through a licensed tour operator.

 Nepal – Bhutan Travel